cocomice/EDSS_dep_framework/README.md

 ## 1. Build the Docker image for your Shiny app

-It is strongly suggested that users to refer to `ShinyApp_Image` folder for examples.
+It is strongly recommended that users refer to `ShinyApp_Image` folder for examples.

 1. Prepare your Shiny app in `app` folder;
 3. In your command line window, navigate to the folder where your __Dockerfile__ is located;